Best computer speakers 2023: upgrade your desktop audio

 A pricey option

 These former What Hi-Fi?
 Award winners do everything with a flourish.
-They're relatively basic in terms of set-up and function – connect them to your source via either their RCA or balanced XLR inputs and you’re ready to go.
+They're pretty basic regarding set-up and function – just hook them up to your source via their balanced XLR or RCA inputs and you’re away.
 There’s no Bluetooth, but you can always affordably attach a separate module (such as the iFi Zen Blue) post-purchase.

 You'd need to invest in more expensive speakers and amplifiers to offer a marked improvement on these Acoustic Energy active speakers.
+They certainly gave our reviewers a good time: "We get through a hefty chunk of our library over a number of days, and with each album the AE1s’ response is absolutely a delight," reads our AE1 Active review.
 Timing is spot on, the punch and drive apparent through all musical genres is thrilling, and the dynamic range is subtle and extensive enough to spotlight differing intensities of beats that can, texturally, be cluttered in other systems.
-There's fine integration and tonal balance too; there's a maturity here that's truly impressive.
+There's fine integration and tonal balance too, with a maturity that's truly impressive.

-These speakers have been around for a long while (we reviewed them back in 2018) they're still available and you owe it to yourself to track down a pair to discover its talents for yourself.
+These speakers have been around for a long while (we reviewed them back in 2018), yet their continued availability is a testament to their class.
+With that said, you owe it to yourself to track down a pair and discover the AE1's talents for yourself.

-Read the full review: Acoustic Energy AE1 Active
+Read our full Acoustic Energy AE1 Active review

 How to set up computer speakers

 Thankfully, computer speakers or PC speakers are by nature pretty simple to set up.
-They are compact systems that typically comprise two boxes, or three if they include a subwoofer.
-Naturally, you'll want your left and right speakers to flank your computer, laptop or monitor – either at, or just above, head height if practical, and preferably ever-so-slightly angled inwards towards your seated position.
-This is a general rule, but there's no harm in experimenting.
+They are compact systems that generally comprise two boxes, or maybe three if they include a subwoofer.
+You'll want your right and left speakers to flank your computer, laptop or monitor – either at, or just above, head height if practical, and preferably slightly angled inwards towards your seated position.
+There's no harm in experimenting, of course.

-You'll want them sat on a sturdy desktop surface, though more substantial computer speakers like the KEF LSX II will invariably sound optimal on dedicated stands.
+You'll want them sat on a sturdy desktop surface, though more substantial computer speakers like the higher-end Acoustic Energy AE1 Active above will invariably sound optimal on dedicated stands.

 How we test computer speakers

-We have state-of-the-art testing facilities in London, Reading and Bath, where our team of experienced, in-house reviewers test the majority of hi-fi and AV kit that passes through our door – including computer speakers that will fit and work on a desktop.
+We have state-of-the-art testing facilities, where our team of experienced, in-house reviewers test the majority of hi-fi and AV kit that passes through our door – including computer speakers that will fit and work on a desktop.

 From all of our reviews, we choose the top computer speakers to feature in this Best Buy.
 That's why if you take the plunge and buy one of the products recommended here, or on any other Best Buy page, you can rest assured you're getting a What Hi-Fi?-approved product.